WICG/webcomponents/proposals/html-module-spec-changes.md

     | --- | --- | --- |
     | [[InlineModuleRecord]] | Module Record \| null | The Module Record for the module request if available at ScriptEntry creation time (i.e., for inline `<script>` elements).
 Null otherwise.  |
     | [[ExternalScriptURL]] | String \| null | The URL for the module request if the Module Record was not available at ScriptEntry creation time (i.e., for external `<script>` elements).
 Null otherwise. |
-    2. The [[HostDefined]] field in Abstract Module Record will be set to the HTML Module Script (see definition later in this document).
+    2. The [[HostDefined]] field in [Abstract Module Record](https://tc39.github.io/ecma262/#sec-abstract-module-records) will be set to the HTML Module Script (see definition later in this document).
 This is analogous to script modules where this field holds the JavaScript [module script](https://html.spec.whatwg.org/multipage/webappapis.html#module-script).
-- HTML Module Record inherits the concrete Instantiate() method from Cyclic Module Record.
+- HTML Module Record inherits the concrete [Instantiate](https://tc39.github.io/ecma262/#sec-moduledeclarationinstantiation) method from [Cyclic Module Record](https://tc39.github.io/ecma262/#cyclic-module-record).
 - HTML Module Record defines its own version of [InnerModuleInstantiation](https://tc39.github.io/ecma262/#sec-innermoduleinstantiation).
-Cyclic Module Record's definition recursively calls InnerModuleInstantiation on each child module (calling [HostResolveImportedModule](https://tc39.github.io/ecma262/#sec-hostresolveimportedmodule) to resolve module names to Module Records), then calls [ModuleDeclarationEnvironmentSetup](https://tc39.github.io/ecma262/#sec-moduledeclarationenvironmentsetup) to set up the lexical environment and resolve imports/exports for the current module.
+[Cyclic Module Record](https://tc39.github.io/ecma262/#cyclic-module-record)'s definition recursively calls InnerModuleInstantiation on each child module (calling [HostResolveImportedModule](https://tc39.github.io/ecma262/#sec-hostresolveimportedmodule) to resolve module names to Module Records), then calls [InitializeEnvironment](https://tc39.github.io/ecma262/#sec-source-text-module-record-initialize-environment) to set up the lexical environment and resolve imports/exports for the current module.
 HTML Module Record's version will be similar, but will change the definition of step 9 (“For each string required that is an element of module.[[RequestedModules]]...) in order to follow the structure of the newly defined ScriptEntry record as defined above.
   - 9\.
 For each ScriptEntry *se* in *module*.[[RequestedModules]])
     - a\.
 Let *requiredModule* be null.
     - b\.
 If *se*.[[InlineModuleRecord]]) != null